yarnpkg/yarn/README.md

 ## Contributing to Yarn

 Contributions are always welcome, no matter how large or small.
 Substantial feature requests should be proposed as an [RFC](https://github.com/yarnpkg/rfcs).
-Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).
+Before contributing, please read the [Code of Conduct](CODE_OF_CONDUCT.md).

 See [Contributing](https://yarnpkg.com/org/contributing/).

-## Prior art
+## Prior Art

 Yarn wouldn't exist if it wasn't for excellent prior art.
 Yarn has been inspired by the following projects: